SADMAN30102001SAKIB/ruet-undergraduate-result-management-system/README.md

 - Year and semester progression tracking
 - Registration validation and constraints

+### State Management Philosophy

+- **Zero Global State Libraries**: This project deliberately avoids Redux, Zustand, or MobX.
+- **Why?**: Undergraduate management is primarily a **CRUD** application.
+The "Source of Truth" is the database.
+We use native `useState` for local UI interactions and Next.js data fetching for "Server State."
+- **Efficiency**: This drastically reduces the bundle size and prevents "State Desync" bugs where the UI shows something different from the database.

 ### Modern UI/UX

-- Responsive design with CSS Modules
-- Form validation and error handling
+- **CSS Modules**: We chose CSS Modules over Tailwind to keep the HTML clean and maintain a "Pure CSS" design system.
+Each component is self-contained.
+- **Micro-animations**: Subtle transitions using pure CSS for a premium feel.

 ## Development

 ### Available Scripts

-- `npm run dev` - Start development server
+- `pnpm run dev` - Start development server
-- `npm run build` - Build for production
+- `pnpm run build` - Build for production
-- `npm run start` - Start production server
+- `pnpm run start` - Start production server
-- `npm run lint` - Run ESLint
+- `pnpm run lint` - Run ESLint

-### Database Management

-The PostgreSQL database is automatically initialized with the required schema on first run.
-The system includes:

-- **Automatic table creation** with proper relationships
-- **Connection pooling** for optimal performance

 ### Environment Configuration